 Generate Positive Vibes for Your Brand

 When you make a long-term, involved commitment with a charitable organization, awareness of your brand spreads throughout the community.
-At the same time that you’re doing good, your community is learning who your brand is and what matters to you.
-You’re building connections with members of your community, and your name will be talked about in the community in a positive light.
+At the same time that you’re doing good, your community learns who your brand is and what matters to you.
+You’re building connections with members of your community, and your name will be talked about locally in a positive light.
 And, because word-of-mouth is the top way that consumers make decisions about brands and products, you’ll be generating positive conversations about your brand that will lead consumers to look to you for future needs.

 Stand Out from the Crowd

 Since not all companies are going to incorporate charitable giving, doing so differentiates you from your competition.
 The Cone Cause found that in the last year, 41% of Americans bought products because those items were associated with an issue or cause.
 Consumers, especially millennials, are more willing to purchase products or services from companies that support causes.
 There is an added sense of trust and of humanity that is present when a brand’s values align with those of consumers—which leads to increased customer loyalty.